kashyap7x/kashyap7x/README.md

-I am an AI researcher currently focusing on visual reasoning and causal world models.
+I am an AI researcher currently focusing on multimodal reasoning and causal world models.